 German filmmaking has never quite recovered from the storm of Rainer Werner Fassbinder.
 Watching a restored version of Fassbinder’s 1973 science-fiction miniseries Welt am Draht (World on a Wire) in a 205-minute-long marathon screening at the Berlinale pointed toward a gnawing lack: It all comes down to style.
 Fassbinder’s great accomplishment was to make films as though he had never seen a film before, as though he were both a cine-naïf and someone with an encyclopedic knowledge of cinematic art.
 Style is a heightening of affect that is unique to each practitioner, and Fassbinder’s position as a stylist is unparalleled.
 You can watch a work as masterfully and complexly scripted as Welt am Draht for pure style, following the magnificent Fassbinderian flow of affect: the 360-degree revolving shots, the sudden and inexplicable crescendo in a character’s spiel, the casting of exclusively smoky-voiced male baritones, the bizarre gesticulations of a supporting character in the distant background.
 Watching Fassbinder in the context of the contemporary filmmaking showcased by the Berlinale highlights the relative flatness—or affectlessness—that passes for style today, but which is actually a lack of style.
 In the end, the very presence of Fassbinder at this year’s Berlinale made the absence of any disrupting force acutely felt.

-The Sixty-Seventh International Filmfestspiele Berlin runs February 9 through 19.
+The Sixty-Seventh International Filmfestspiele Berlin ran February 9 through 19.